History of opium in China: Aftermath of the Opium Wars

-The treaties with the British soon led to similar arrangements with the United States and France.
+The treaties with the British led to similar arrangements with the United States and France.
 These later became known as the Unequal Treaties, while the Opium Wars, according to Chinese historians, represented the start of China's "Century of humiliation".

-The opium trade faced intense enmity from the later British Prime Minister William Ewart Gladstone.
-As a member of Parliament, Gladstone called it "most infamous and atrocious" referring to the opium trade between China and British India in particular.
+The opium trade faced intense enmity from Member of Parliament William Ewart Gladstone.
+Gladstone called it "most infamous and atrocious" referring to the opium trade between China and British India in particular.
 Gladstone was fiercely against both of the Opium Wars and ardently opposed to the British trade in opium to China.
 He lambasted it as "Palmerston's Opium War" and said that he felt "in dread of the judgments of God upon England for our national iniquity towards China" in May 1840.
 Gladstone criticized it as "a war more unjust in its origin, a war more calculated in its progress to cover this country with permanent disgrace,".
 His hostility to opium stemmed from the effects of opium brought upon his sister Helen.
-Due to the First Opium war brought on by Palmerston, there was initial reluctance to join the government of Peel on part of Gladstone before 1841.
+Due to the First Opium war brought on by Viscount Palmerston, there was initial reluctance to join the government of Robert Peel on part of Gladstone before 1841.

+Unequal treaties signed at Tianjin (1858) and the Beijing (1860), with the French and British respectively, required China to legalize opium.

 American opium trade in China

 Boston Brahmin Thomas Handasyd Perkins of Perkins & Co., the dominant American presence in the Ottoman opium business, along with a business partner and his 16‑year-old nephew John Perkins Cushing, opened operations in Guangzhou, where Russell & Co. had become the most important American opium dealer.
-The founders of Russell & Co., Samuel Russell, and Philip Ammedon, had set up in the Chinese city in 1808, buying opium at auction from the East India Company (EIC) in Bombay, which they then shipped and illegally smuggled into Guangzhou on the south coast of China.
+The founders of Russell & Co., Samuel Russell, and Philip Ammedon, had set up in the Chinese city in 1808, buying opium at auction from the East India Company in Bombay, which they then shipped and illegally smuggled into Guangzhou.
 By 1827 Russell and Co. had become the largest American opium dealer in China, competing in the market alongside British firms including Jardine, Matheson & Co. and Dent & Co.
-Of all the American firms, only Olyphant & Co. and one other abstained from the opium trade.
+Of all the American firms trading in China, only Olyphant & Co. and one other abstained from the opium trade.